MVesuviusC/MConsensus/README.md

   out I would recommend steering clear.
 If you do try to use it I would recommend at a minimum using the --verbose option and watching the output.
 Also, look over your alignment output to be sure that it looks like a decent alignment.
 If your alignment is bad, your consensus is going to be bad.
 There are a lot of poorly annotated sequences on NCBI and they can mess up everything pretty badly in this script.
-In the future I'd like to allow the script to accept a "black list" of accessions to omit from the analysis.
-  That way if you run it and find some bad sequences you can rerun it while ignoring them.
-But for now you have to carefully watch the output.
 So, I would recommend not using this script unless you feel like wading into a bit of a mess potentially.

 ## perl MConsensus.pl [options]

   This script takes in an organism name (any scientific taxon) and a gene (or other genetic element) name.
   The script then downloads all the sequences for that query from the NCBI nt database.
-Those sequences are then blasted against a local nt database to get any additional sequences (matching the input organism).
-  All the sequences are then combined and aligned using kalign.
+All sequences are then aligned using mafft.
 The consensus sequence of the alignment is then output as both a fasta and as a table of counts for each A/T/G/C at each position.

 ## Dependencies

 ### This program is designed to work on Unix

-### blastx: blastn is used by this program and needs to be in your $PATH

-  Be sure the $BLASTDB system variable is set to point to the directory containing the taxdb database.
-This is done by export BLASTDB='absolute/path/to/your/blastdb/'

-### kalign: kalign is used to align the sequences obtained and needs to be in your $PATH
+### mafft: mafft is used to align the sequences obtained and needs to be in your $PATH

 ## Output files